PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## 🚀 News
+- 🥳 [2025/04/29] Our survey has been updated for v2!
+See [LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects](https://arxiv.org/abs/2504.19838) for the paper!
+Welcome to follow our work.
 - 🤩 [2025/03/13] We have updated the [Paper List](#-paper-list) again!
 We will update once a week from now on.
 We welcome your continued interest in our work!
 - 🎉 [2025/02/21] We have updated the [Paper List](#-paper-list)!
 The new version of our survey will be released later.
 - 💥 [2025/01/07] Our survey is released!
 See [LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects](https://www.preprints.org/manuscript/202501.0413/v1) for the paper!